Sign In / Sign Out

 ASU is considered a premier school by Ford Motor Company for its recruiting and hiring needs — Ford’s highest possible distinction for a university.
 ASU is one of just 22 schools with this distinction, a prestigious group that includes MIT, Notre Dame and UC-Berkeley.
 Ford is not alone in its high regard for ASU talent: Nearly 50 of the country’s top corporations have identified ASU as a “top” recruiting target.
 Read more.

 College Factual ranks ASU in the top 20 for its “Best Colleges for Veterans” list and praises the university for participating in the four main federal veterans programs and for offering military service members an online option.
 ASU is the only school in Arizona to make the top 10.
 Read more.

-ASU is among the top 150 universities in the world and top 60 in the United States, according to the Academic Ranking of World Universities.
-Compiled by Shanghai Jiao Tong University, the list ranks more than 1,200 higher education institutions worldwide and is considered one of the most prestigious world university distinctions.
+ASU is among the top 150 universities in the world and top 60 in the United States, according to the Center for World University Rankings.
+The list ranks the top 1,000 higher education institutions worldwide — out of more than 18,000 — and is considered one of the most prestigious world university distinctions.
 Read more.

 Changemaker Central, a student-led initiative at ASU, earned an “Ashoka U – Cordes Innovation Award” for its high-impact approach to positive change and innovation in social entrepreneurship.
 Read more.

 The Thunderbird School of Global Management at ASU ranks No. 15 on the Financial Times’ list of executive education rankings.
 The Financial Times rankings considers factors such as open-enrollment and the high quality of custom executive education programs offered.
 Read more.